 The tonearm is manually operated and there is an auto stop switch.

 Arguably the most important feature of the Crosley Anthology is the inclusion of a high quality Audio Technica stylus, a marked step up from other portable record players in this price range and previous Crosley offerings.

 The built in 5W speakers are capable and a pleasant surprise if you’re not expecting bookshelf-speaker quality or power.
-Compared to other portable record players in this price range, they’re better than most, and are easily capable of filling a room with a rich and clear sound.
+Compared to other portable record players in this price range, they’re better than most, and are easily capable of filling a medium sized room with a rich and clear sound.

 The low end frequencies are under-represented, so for bass-heavy music, external speakers are a strong recommendation.

 Details and Specifications

 Although portable, this is still a small suitcase-sized product.
 It measures in at 14.5″ wide, 12.75″ deep and 7.5″ tall when closed (approximately 17.5″ tall when open).